-There are two OSCEs in Year 3.
-The formative OSCE will be held on Thursday, December 8, 2022 and provides an opportunity for students to familiarize themselves with a comprehensive type of exam as well as provides an opportunity to receive feedback on their individual performance.
-The Summative OSCE will be held on Thursday, June 8, 2023 and is worth 23% of the overall grade.
+There is one summative OSCE consisting of 8 stations that is scheduled for June 13th, 2024.
+For students who are not successful on the OSCE, there will be a subsequent OSCE scheduled June 25th, 2024 that will consist of ~16 stations.
+The OSCE is worth 23% of the overall grade and students must be successful to pass the Core Rotations Course.
 The OSCE pass mark will be set using an approved standard setting method as indicated by the College of Medicine's Assessment Policy.
 The standard setting method will reflect the specific difficulties of items in this test form and pass marks may vary from assessment to assessment.
 The cut score thus determined will be adjusted to a pass mark of 70%.
-Students who are unsuccessful on the OSCE will be offered the opportunity to complete a supplemental OSCE scheduled for July 10, 2023, (provided they have not otherwise met criteria for course failure - see below).
-The academic support team will work with each student to provide feedback on performance and develop a learning plan.
+The academic support team will work with students who are unsuccessful on the first OSCE to provide feedback on performance and develop a learning plan.
+Students who are unsuccessful on the first attempt at the OSCE will accrue one (1) GDP.